krishauser/Klampt/Cpp/docs/Manual-Planning.md

 ### Planner Attributes
 - `type`: the overall planner type.
 Values include:
     - `prm`: the Probabilistic Roadmap algorithm
-    - `lazyprm`: the Lazy-PRM algorithm (interface not implemented yet)
-    - `perturbation`: the PerturbationTree algorithm (interface not implemented yet)
-    - `est`: the Expanding Space Trees algorithm (interface not implemented yet)
     - `rrt`: the Rapidly Exploring Random Trees algorithm
     - `sbl`: the Single-Query Bidirectional Lazy planner
     - `sblprt`: the probabilistic roadmap of trees (PRT) algorithm with SBL as the inter-root planner.